 The presence of Flexner-Wintersteiner rosette is characteristic for retinoblastoma but is also seen in pineoblastoma and medulloepitheliomas.

 Flow-diverter stents are relatively new and important devices in the management of intracranial aneurysms, especially ones that are large, broad-necked or fusiform.

-In a multi-centre study in Italy, Briganti et al reported an overall morbidity rate of 3.7% and a mortality rate o...
+In a multi-centre study in Italy, Briganti et al. reported an overall morbidity rate of 3.7% and a mortality rate ...

-Focal areas of signal intensity (FASI), alternatively called focal abnormal signal intensity or unidentified bright objects, are bright areas on T2-weighted images commonly identified in the basal ganglia (often the globus pallidus), thalamus, brainstem (pons), cerebellum, and subcortical white ...
+Focal areas of signal intensity (FASI), alternatively called focal abnormal signal intensity or unidentified bright objects (UBO), are bright areas on T2-weighted images commonly identified in the basal ganglia (often the globus pallidus), thalamus, brainstem (pons), cerebellum, and subcortical ...

-Focal brainstem gliomas are a relatively uncommon type of brainstem glioma, which carry a more favorable prognosis compared to the more common diffuse brainstem glioma.
-The name is a reflection of the imaging findings, which demonstrate a sharply demarcated mass with relatively frequent enhancem...
+Focal brainstem gliomas are a relatively uncommon type of brainstem glioma, which carry a more favourable prognosis compared to the more common diffuse brainstem glioma.
+The name is a reflection of the imaging findings, which demonstrate a sharply demarcated mass with relatively frequent enhance...

 Focal calvarial thinning can result from a number of causes.
 They include:

 bilateral thinning of the parietal bones (normal variant) most common

 Focal cortical dysplasias (FCD) represent a heterogeneous group of disorders of cortical formation, which may demonstrate both architectural and proliferative features.
 They are one of the most common causes of epilepsy and can be associated with hippocampal sclerosis and cortical glioneuronal n...